 MAKE IT.
 How to make food & drink that tastes good and does good

 Thursday 20th September , Impact Hub King's Cross | 6.30-8.45pm

 The evening will start with a discussion of how to make and cook delicious food that also has a positive impact on others and the environment.
 We’ll look at food and drink makers who are making a difference and ask what we can learn from them.
 And we’ll hear from speakers who are using food to help build others a better future.

 FEED THE CITY.
 How to get people living in cities excited about sustainable food systems

 Thursday 29th November, Impact Hub King's Cross | 6.30-8.45pm

 Can a city feed itself from within?
 How can we get people living in cities excited about food that is good for people, the planet and animals?
 We’ll explore ideas of how to create sustainable food systems that work for cities and ask how to connect urban populations with where their food comes from.
 The evening will showcase examples of exciting food projects, where city life and sustainable food go hand in hand.

-The third event in the 2017 Food Talks series is MONEY: How can we imagine money working better for our food system? and takes place on Thursday 19th October 2017 (6.30-8.45pm) at the Impact Hub King’s Cross.
+The third event in the 2017 Food Talks series was MONEY: How can we imagine money working better for our food system? and took place on Thursday 19th October 2017 (6.30-8.45pm) at the Impact Hub King’s Cross.
 Flows of financial capital dictate many of the activities in our food systems, but money does not always work for ‘good’.
 What might replace traditional models of financing food in the future.
 How can we make money work for better outcomes in our food and farming?
-Key questions we will explore include:

 - What does ‘good use of money’ look like in the food system?